-1) Visit Voyage Into Paradise to secure a booking now.
-Accommodation, meals and transportation are included in the cost, which was $449 Canadian per person (at time of publication).
+1) Visit Grand Experiences to secure a booking now.
+Accommodation, meals, and transportation are included in the cost, which was $449 Canadian per person (at the time of publication).

 2) You’ll likely stay at the Waterfront Hotel in downtown Burlington.
 Breakfast is included each day.

 4) On Friday night, I ate dinner at the Beaver & Bulldog located within the hotel itself.
 Once the restaurant closes, it turns into a happening hot spot for locals.
 Seemed to cater towards a mature crowd.
 On Saturday, we had dinner at the Water Street Cooker.